6 smart ways to Market your Company

 Next, determine which media will be interested.

-Use attractive letterhead.
-The upper margin, or banner will contain your company name, address, and phone number, a contact person who can answer more questions about the information, and the current date.
+your company name, address, and phone number, a contact person who can

 Immediately below the banner, centred and capitalised, it should read 'FOR IMMEDIATE RELEASE' or specify a release-after date.